timostrating/gewoon-de/README.md

 # gewoon-de
 School website for easy access to data.

-Create a pull request if you wish to add short url to gewoon.de
+Create a pull request if you wish to change something or add a short url to gewoon.de